OrDrumbox v2 User Manual

 |---|---|---|---|

-| target | NOT, filter.freq, vco1.detune, etc. | NOT | Modulation target |
+| target | see target list below | NOT (disabled) | Modulation target |

-| wave | square, sawtooth, triangle, sine | sine | LFO waveform |
+| wave | sine, triangle, sawtooth, square | sine | LFO waveform |

-| freq | 0–20 | 0 | LFO rate |
+| freq | 0–20 | 0 | LFO rate in cycles per 4 beats |

 | depth | 0–1 | 0 | Modulation depth |